 To forward this agenda, the core format will be that of tandem talks.
 Each tandem will pair two talks, one given by a physicist on a current research topic, the other given by a historian of physics providing the historical context to this topic.
 Every tandem will be followed by a discussion.
 In addition to the tandems, there will be a panel discussion on the role of the history of physics in both research and in academic structures.

-Please click on the images for further information about an individual event.
+Please click on the images for further information and video recordings of the individual events.

 Faculty for Physics at the University of Vienna

 MPI for Gravitational Physics (Albert Einstein Institute)

 What Do Historians of Physics Do—and Why Should Physicists Care about it?